Planning a Budget with a Stable Income

 Fixed and Variable Expenses vs. Luxuries

-Anything outside of those two expense types is what you’ll have to budget.
+From there, you can establish a budget for non-necessities.
 This includes entertainment, dining out, and luxury items.
 Some of these can be difficult to cut back on, especially once you feel you’ve found a comfortable lifestyle – like keeping all of your streaming services or going out with your partner once or twice a week.

 You can still enjoy these luxuries!
 Just be sure your budget can accommodate them safely, while still leaving room for your other budget-worthy costs.